continuouspipe/continuouspipe/ui/README.md

 nvm use
 ```

-Once you have node setup correctly you can install the dependecies.
+Once you have node setup correctly you can install the dependencies.
 ```
 npm install
 ```